sourcegraph/about/content/blogposts/2023/cody-vscode-0-8-release.md

 This release builds on a number of autocomplete improvements we’ve made since June:

-* Reduced p75 response time by 40% to &lt;1300ms, with autocomplete now using Claude Instant 1.2
+* Reduced single-line completion p75 response time by 40% to &lt;1300ms
+* Autocomplete is now using Claude Instant 1.2
 * Increased response quality by 10% (as measured by our acceptance rate) by better use of embeddings and code snippets for context, using the latest coding models, and new post-processing heuristics (e.g. avoiding duplicate code and unhelpful bracket insertion)
 * Added a new autocomplete cache for more deterministic and stable results